 Nagla Rizk is Professor of Economics and Founding Director of the Access to Knowledge for Development Center (A2K4D) at the American University in Cairo’s School of Business.
 Her research area is the economics of knowledge, technology and development.
 Her work focuses on digital technologies and inclusion, zooming in on the governance of data and Artificial Intelligence, gender, gig work and inclusive growth in Egypt the Middle East and Africa.

-Her recent work looks into the economics of data, AI and inclusion, with interest in gender and the future of work.
-Her recent publications include “Artificial Intelligence and Inequality in the Middle East” in The Oxford Handbook of Ethics of Artificial Intelligence and “The State of Open Data in the Middle East and North Africa” in The State of Open Data: Histories and Horizons.
+Her publications include “Fairwork Egypt Ratings 2021: Labour Standards in the Gig Economy”, “Artificial Intelligence and Inequality in the Middle East” in The Oxford Handbook of Ethics of Artificial Intelligence and “The State of Open Data in the Middle East and North Africa” in The State of Open Data: Histories and Horizons.

-She is Faculty Associate at Harvard’s Berkman Klein Center for Internet and Society and Affiliated Faculty at Harvard Law School’s Copyrightx course.
-She is also Affiliated Fellow of Yale Law School’s Information Society Project and Associate Member of the University of Ottawa’s Centre for Law, Technology and Society.
-She is member of the World Economic Forum’s Global Future Councils.
+Nagla is a returning Faculty Associate at Harvard’s Berkman Klein Center for Internet and Society and Affiliated Faculty at Harvard Law School’s Copyrightx course.
+She is also Affiliated Fellow of Yale Law School’s Information Society Project, Associate Member of the University of Ottawa’s Centre for Law, Technology and Society and member of the World Economic Forum’s Global Future Councils.

 She taught at Columbia University, Yale Law School and the University of Toronto.